zalyoung/gitlab-handbook/content/handbook/sales/field-operations/sales-operations/deal-desk.md

 - If the deal contains discounts that require approval, please submit the quote for approval using the button on the quote.
 The quote must be approved before the PDF can be generated.
   - In the case of reseller deals, please obtain the approvals in Chatter based on the approval matrix.
 - **Order Form Manual Edits**
   - Please note that Sales reps may only generate PDF versions of the Order Form.
-If you require special wording or other manual edits, please make the request by tagging `@Sales-Support` in chatter.
+If you require special wording or other manual edits, please make the request by choosing "Request Support" from the Account or Opportunity level.

 **To supplement these steps, review the [Highspot Page](https://gitlab.highspot.com/items/63c04679ce74a0ae63ca5e49) or the [RISE Course](https://rise.articulate.com/share/HzJgdaWzK1C_SwlMSCwQchgV9PbpRNvi#/) to see each step live for a New Subscription quote.**